 I admit that there is really something to be proud of!

-Our visit ends soon, and we return to our starting point.
-We will stop to finish in front of the Warsaw Supreme Court building, Krasiński Square.
+Our visit came to an end, and we returned to our starting point.
+Our last stop was in front of the Warsaw Supreme Court building, Krasiński Square.

 The 1944 Warsaw Uprising Monument